Madhyamakālaṃkāra: Dharmic dialogue

 Though somewhat lyrical, it is a summary and a key to his encyclopedic Tattvasamgraha.
 It has the fullness of the Sutrayana and Mahayana traditions' development in its place of origin before the Buddhist tradition of India was transposed by the cultures of the Far East (such as China and Japan) and elsewhere (such as Ceylon and Kashmir), where Buddhism was already flourishing in culturally specific forms.
 The text refutes challenges of Buddhist systems and tenets from within the tradition, and is a pedagogical discourse on the development of the yana; the philosophical challenges posed by the non-Buddhist religions and non-Dharmic traditions of India, and crystallizes a dialectical sophistication of Indian logic and the clarity of debate expected of a Khenpo of Nalanda Vihara.
 The text was seminal in the tradition of Samye which became known as a Nyingma institution in contrast to the emergent Sarma traditions of Atisha's (980-1054) translation phase.
 It documents the Nyingma view of the Two Truths, making it a canonical work.
 Although the text was marginalized due to the rise of the Prasaṅgika subschool of Mādhyamaka, it was revived by Ju Mipham's (1846–1912) 1876 Commentary.

 Samye Monastery

 The Madhyamakālaṃkāra and its tradition survived the destruction of Nalanda Vihara and the ascendancy of the Muslim empire in India during the 13th-century eclipse of Buddhism through its transplantation to the Tibetan Plateau by Śāntarakṣita at the request of Trisong Detsen.
 It was taught at the Samye Monastery, which was safeguarded by the Himalayas.

 Commentary in English

-Lipman (1979) published a study of the Madhyamakālaṃkāra in English.
-The text and Ju Mipham's commentary are available in studies by Doctor (2004) and the Padmakara Translation Group (2005).
-Blumenthal (2004) also provides a version of the Madhyamālaṃkāra with commentary by Gyaltsab Je (1364–1432).
+Kennard Lipman (1979) published a study of the Madhyamakālaṃkāra in English.
+The text and Ju Mipham's commentary are available in studies by Thomas Doctor (2004) and the Padmakara Translation Group (2005).
+James Blumenthal (2004) also provides a version of the Madhyamālaṃkāra with commentary by Gyaltsab Je (1364–1432).